Initial Setup

 Gitlab Project Access Token Creation Gitlab Project Access Token Creation

-fwci integration --access-token="YOUR_ACCESS_TOKEN"
+fwci integration --gitlab-auth="YOUR_ACCESS_TOKEN"

 2. Visit the webpage of your project.